This post may contain affiliate links.

 - Discard any dead mussels.
 This is an important step—mussels and clams will lazily open when they are dead.
 However, just because an uncooked mussel is open doesn’t mean it’s dead yet.
 Give the mussel a quick tap on the shell or a squeeze—if it closes itself back up then it’s alive and was just relaxing.
 If it doesn’t slowly close and remains agape, toss it.

-What to Serve with Mussels
+What to Serve With Mussels

 The best thing to serve with mussels are huge chunks of crusty bread—something rustic with a crunchy crust and soft interior.
 Ciabatta with soft salted butter is a great option.
-It’s also imperative to finish the mussels with some fresh herbs (a mix of whatever you like/have on hand) and flaky sea salt.

 Mussel Recipe FAQ